 Instead of capping a feud between the rival knighthoods and their benefactors, the dissolution of the Templars and the subsequent transfer of their vast assets to the Hospitallers by Pope Clement in 1312 would create an anti-Catholic firestorm.

 The repercussions from November 22, 1307, would set the stage for the Protestant Reformation, the rise of Britain’s empire and the destruction of the competing dynasties, especially the Fitzgeralds.

 Join us for the finale of this saga as we explain how this hatred for Catholic Rome would establish a life and death struggle within the European deep state.
 This conflict would in turn lead to the rise of a crypto-Cathar counter church, whose apocalyptic world-ending goals would finally come to fruition in the Anglo/Norman America of the present day.

 Copyright © 2016 Fitzgerald & Gould All rights reserved

 Paul Fitzgerald and Elizabeth Gould are the authors of Invisible History: Afghanistan’s Untold Story, Crossing Zero The AfPak War at the Turning Point of American Empire and The Voice.
 For more information visit their websites at invisiblehistory and grailwerk

-Posted by Paul Fitzgerald on November 30, 2016, With 5643 Reads Filed under Investigations, JFK Assassination.
+Posted by Paul Fitzgerald on November 30, 2016, With 5688 Reads Filed under Investigations, JFK Assassination.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.